 The Cricut Machine Totes are designed specifically for storing, protecting and transporting.
 The cases are so pretty thought that I feel bad tucking them into a closet!

 Besides totes for machines, Cricut also offers their own Rolling Craft Tote that holds materials and accessories.
 It has lots of nooks, crannies and compartments to help keep your goodies organized.

 I currently have totes for both the Explore Air 2 and for the Cricut Joy.
 Since the Joy is so small and easily portable, I plan to take us when we travel in our RV this spring.

 This Essex Cart from Michael's fits my equipment on the shelves and tools and supplies in the pull-out drawers and boxes stored on the additional shelf space.
-It has a small footprint, so it fits perfectly in my office.
+It has a small footprint, so it fits perfectly in my office as my full-time Cricut cart.
 Despite taking up such a small amount of space, it holds a LOT!

 One side of this cart also has a flip up table/desk area, so it makes for a good space to actually do some crafting.
 It's available in both black and white.

 I originally purchased the white cart because it looks so pretty, but then I realized that everything else in my office is black so I had to do a quick exchange.
-I still think it looks nice!
+I still think it looks nice and is absolutely perfect as a Cricut cart!
 Get the Essex Cart from Michael's.

 Another “low tech” way to store supplies, particularly those awkward rolls of vinyl of iron-on is to use simple tote bags.
 Load up the totes with your rolls facing vertically.
 Then you can simply hang the totes on a hook in the closet and keep them stored away and organized – not flopping all over your craft area!